Robert430404/precious-metals-tracker/README.md

-# precious-metals-tracker
+# Precious Metals Tracker

-This is a simple application that works off of the CLI for managing your precious metal holdings.
-It does basic things like inventory tracking and price calculations.
+This is a simple application for tracking your precious metal holdings.